99003585/Advanced_SDLC_B1/Requirement/README.md

-# Data Merge and Analysis
+# Student Score Sheet Analyzer
 # Requirements
  # Introduction
  - Data merging is the process of combining two or more data sets into a single data set.
 Most often, this process is necessary when you have raw data stored in multiple files, worksheets, or data tables, that you want to analyze all in one go.The purpose of data Analysis is to extract useful information from data and take the decision based upon the data analysis.